JackRabbitConsulting/cairn-standard/README.md

 ---

-Together, let’s build a future where AI is not just powerful—but accountable. 🪨
+Together, let’s build a future where AI is not just powerful—but accountable.

+---

+## 📝 License

+This project is licensed under the [MIT License](LICENSE.md).🪨